MoralisWeb3/youtube-tutorials/get_nft_owners/README.md

 # Using Moralis NFT API with Django and React.

-This is simple implementation for Moralis NFT Api using Django and React in order to get any NFT address an specific wallet has
+This is simple implementation for Moralis NFT Api using Django and React in order to get the owners of a NFT contract.

 ## Prerequisites